 Biology has a very high uptake in the sixth form.
-The new AQA Biology A-level specification is followed, with examinations taking place at the end of the year 13.
+The AQA Biology A-level specification is followed, with examinations taking place at the end of the Year 13.
 There is no controlled assessment for A-level biology, but a separate endorsement of practical skills will be taken alongside the A-level.
-All pupils will carry out a series of required investigations which will be assessed by teachers based on direct observation of students’ competency in a range of skills that are not assessable in written exams.
+All pupils will carry out a series of required investigations and will be assessed by teachers based on direct observation of students’ competency in a range of skills.

 The biology department enhances the teaching of the curriculum by offering various extracurricular activities: